ml-opensource/kedux/README.md

 As you would for Redux, construct your store somewhere accessible.

-We recommend using dependency injection to provide your store in your application so it's easier to test.
+We recommend using dependency injection to provide your store in your app so it's easier to test.

 ```kotlin

 val store =  createStore(sampleReducer, initialState, loggingEnabled = true)

 ```

+`loggingEnabled`: set this to log events to the native console as they come in.
+Preferrably this is set only on development builds.

 ### Selectors